 How I make it

-Place the cooked grains in a large mixing bowl and add the borlotti beans and the spring onions.
+Add the borlotti beans and the spring onions.
 Whisk together the olive oil and pomegranate molasses and gently stir through the freekeh mixture.
-Season to your taste.
+Season generously.

 Add most of the pomegranate arils and all the herbs.
 Check the seasoning again.